deltathesis/gitconnect/README.md

   - **test** (adding missing tests, refactoring tests; no production code change)
   - **chore** (updating grunt tasks etc; no production code change)
 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request to the dev branch.
+__Please try to write self-documenting code and comments when contributing!__

 ## Authors
 - Renan Deswarte